Lymph node biopsy

 - A small surgical cut (incision) is made.
 The lymph node or part of the node is removed.

-- The incision is closed with stitches and a bandage is applied.
+- The incision is closed with stitches and a bandage or liquid adhesive is applied.

 - An open biopsy may take 30 to 45 minutes.

 For some cancers, a special way of finding the best lymph node to biopsy is used.
-This is called sentinal lymph node biopsy, and it involves:
+This is called sentinel lymph node biopsy, and it involves:

-- A tiny amount of a tracer, either a radioactive tracer (radioisotope) or a blue dye, is injected at the tumor site.
+A tiny amount of a tracer, either a radioactive tracer (radioisotope) or a blue dye or both, is injected at the tumor site or in the area of the tumor.

-The sample is then sent to the laboratory for examination.
+After the sample is removed, it is sent to the laboratory for examination.

 How to Prepare for the Test